jpdias92/promo-cp/README.md

 #### Running

+1. Pull the latest Docker image from Docker Hub, with `docker pull jpdias92/promo-cp`
-1. Build an image from the Dockerfile with the command `docker build -t promo-cp .`
+   * Alternatively, build the image from the Dockerfile with `docker build -t promo-cp .`
 1. Run the image you built on last step with `docker run -it promo-cp`
 1. You can check the available options and example usage with `docker run promo-cp -h`